Use this checklist of resources to learn more about course requirements and instructional support.

 1 Explore your course home page

-Your course home page contains all the information you need—tips, timely news about the course and exam, resources to use with your students, and more.
+Your course home page contains all the information you need—timely news about your course and exam, resources to use with your students, exam practice resources including past exam questions and sample student responses with scoring commentary, and more.

-On this page, you’ll also find your Course and Exam Description.
-This is the core document for your subject, describing the curriculum and the exam.
-It also provides information about the AP program in general.
+This is where you’ll find your course and exam description, the core document for your subject, describing the curriculum and the exam.
+It also provides information about the AP Program in general.

 2 Use the AP Course Audit site